-Cycling shoulder pain is a common problem for cyclists that have just started out, especially when they decide to push themselves to the limit without first knowing how to cycle properly in the first place.
-So before you go ahead and try your first ten miles journey on your brand-spanking new mountain bike, you may want to keep these tips in mind:
+Cycling shoulder pain is a common problem for cyclists that have just started, especially when they decide to push themselves to the limit without first knowing how to cycle correctly in the first place.
+So before you go ahead and try your first ten miles journey on your brand-spanking-new mountain bike, you may want to keep these tips in mind:

 Signs of Cycling Shoulder Pain

 There are actually two kinds of back pain that you can experience when you first start cycling: upper back pain and lower back pain.

 As these two types of back pain are different, I would leave for now the subject of lower back pain.
 If you are interested in learning more about this type of back pain you are invited to visit my article about back pain from cycling.